AdobeDocs/campaign-standard.sv-SE/help/api/using/deleting-subscriptions.md

 <!--NOTE TO WRITER: There are two duplicate headings that seem to have the same content.
 Delete one?
 Rename if different?-->

-## Ta bort en serviceprenumeration för en viss profil {#deleting-service-subscription}
+## Tar bort en tjänstprenumeration för en viss profil {#deleting-service-subscription}

 Detta är en procedur i tre steg.